-- and outcomes of care for older adults in care homes, promoting healthy aging at the national level to ensure government investments are having the intended impact, and defining a national approach to ensure alignment and consistency between private and public sectors - o The fourth identified issue was that longterm care sector resources are not at the levels necessary to enable the quality of health and social care required.
-Potential options to address this issue include developing and implementing new ways of funding longterm care homes such as long-term care public insurance schemes implemented in many European and Asian countries, implementing a coordinated or centralized model of health human resource management at - In February 2021, the Canadian Association for Long Term Care released a summary of recommendations for long-term system planning, which includes calling on the federal government to include private designated learning institutions that offer recognized and equivalent training programs for healthcare aides as eligible programs under the Post Graduate Work Permit, and in the upcoming microcredentials program through Employment and Skills Development of Canada
+- include creating a policy framework to guide the development of standards for the structures, processes and outcomes of care for older adults in care homes, promoting healthy aging at the national level to ensure government investments are having the intended impact, and defining a national approach to ensure alignment and consistency between private and public sectors - o The fourth identified issue was that longterm care sector resources are not at the levels necessary to enable the quality of health and social care required.
+Potential options to address this issue include developing and implementing new ways of funding longterm care homes such as long-term care public insurance schemes implemented in many European and Asian countries, - In February 2021, the Canadian Association for Long Term Care released a summary of recommendations for long-term system planning, which includes calling on the federal government to include private designated learning institutions that offer recognized and equivalent training programs for healthcare aides as eligible programs under the Post Graduate Work Permit, and in the upcoming microcredentials program through Employment and Skills Development of Canada

+term, to prevent implementing a

+infections testing should coordinated or

+be provided to all those centralized model of

+living in, working in, or health human resource

+visiting long-term care management at

-should be provided for all regional levels, and
+homes, hands-on-training regional levels, and

-those entering the homes, improving person-
+should be provided for all improving personthose entering the homes, centred care by

-protective equipment centred care by
+protective equipment improving access to

-should be utilized, the improving access to
+should be utilized, the appropriate services

-skills of everyone paid to appropriate services
+skills of everyone paid to and support

-provide care should be and support
+provide care should be o The fifth identified

-assessed, what staff who O The fifth identified
+assessed, what staff who issue was that the built

-are not trained are issue was that the built
+are not trained are environment often

-allowed to do should be environment often
+allowed to do should be challenges the ability to

-limited and transfers from challenges the ability to
+limited and transfers from protect the well-being

-hospitals should be protect the well-being
+hospitals should be of older adults.

-severely limited of older adults.
+severely limited Potential options to

-• In February 2021, the Potential options to
+• In February 2021, the address this issue

-Canadian Association for address this issue
+Canadian Association for include developing and

-Long Term Care released include developing and
+Long Term Care released implementing

-a summary of implementing
+a summary of restrictions on

-recommendations for restrictions on

-long-term system maximum number of
+recommendations for maximum number of

-planning, which includes residents per room and
+long-term system residents per room and

+planning, which includes implementing

-calling on the federal implementing
+calling on the federal standards for shared

-government to provide standards for shared
+government to provide spaces

-\$93.2 million to support spaces

-the recruitment and • In April 2020 the
+\$93.2 million to support • In April 2020 the

-retention of infection- Canadian Centre for
+the recruitment and Canadian Centre for

-prevention and control Policy Alternatives issued
+retention of infection- Policy Alternatives issued

-experts in care homes a report which
+prevention and control a report which

-recommended that the
+experts in care homes recommended that the

 privatization of long-term

 care homes be stopped

 and non-profit ownership

 be ensured, contracting

 out of food, housekeeping

 and laundry services be

 stopped, surge capacity

 into the physical structure

 of homes and labour

 force planning be

 developed, minimum

 staffing levels and

 regulations be enforced,

 and new homes be

 designed to protect

 residents and staff while

 also allowing the

 community to safely enter

 • In September 2020, the

 Government of Canada

 announced the Safe

 Restart Agreement which

 included \$740 million for

 long-term care, home care

 and palliative care to

 support one-time costs

 during the pandemic

 The Canadian Association

 for Long Term Care

 called on the federal

 government to expand

 projects eligible for

 infrastructure funding to

 include seniors housing,

 which includes long-term

 care, to invest in the

 construction, renovation

 and retrofit of 780 longterm care homes so that

 they meet current design

 standards by 2025, and to

 increase capacity by

 committing to fund an

 additional 42,000 new

-long-term care resident

-beds across the country

-by 2025

-• In February 2021, the

-Canadian Association for
+additional 12,000 new